Stone tool: Mode V: The Microlithic Industries

 Mode 5 stone tools involve the production of microliths, which were used in composite tools, mainly fastened to a shaft.
 Examples include the Magdalenian culture.
-Such a technology makes much more efficient use of available materials like flint, although required greater skill in manufacturing the small flakes.
-Mounting sharp flint edges in a wood or bone handle is the key innovation in microliths, essentially because the handle gives the user protection against the flint and also improves leverage of the device.
+Such a technology makes much more efficient use of available materials like flint, although it requires greater skill in manufacturing the small flakes.
+Mounting sharp flint edges in a wooden or bone handle is the key innovation in microliths, essentially because the handle protects the user from the flint and improves the device's leverage.